-- · understand their rights and responsibilities in order to participate fully in society - demonstrate a critical understanding of the role of social, political, economic, and legal institutions as they relate to individual and collective well-being - understand and appreciate the unique nature of Canada, its land, history, complexities, and current issues - understand and honour the traditions, concepts, and symbols that are the expression of Canadian identities

-- thrive in their evolving cultural and Canadian identities with a legitimate sense of belonging to their communities, Canada, and the world - appreciate and respect diverse Canadian cultural perspectives, including Aboriginal and Francophone, and understand how these perspectives have shaped Canada's political and cultural realities - value the diversity, respect the dignity, and support the equality of all human beings - develop a sense of social compassion, fairness, and justice - recognize, speak out, and take action against injustice as it occurs in their schools, communities, Canada, and the world - understand Canadian and world history, to better comprehend the present and to influence the future wisely for the well-being of all - critically consider and understand historic and contemporary issues, including controversial issues, from diverse perspectives - develop a global consciousness with respect to the human condition and world issues - understand how political and economic distributions of power affect individuals, communities, nations, and environments - understand geographic concepts and skills, and that humans exist in a dynamic relationship with the natural environment - develop a consciousness and sense of stewardship for the land, as well as an understanding of the principles of sustainability - engage in problem solving and conflict resolution with an awareness of the ethical consequences of decision making - engage in active inquiry and critical and creative thinking - conduct research ethically using diverse methods and sources, and organize, interpret, and present their findings, and defend their opinions - use and manage information and communication technologies - develop effective communication skills - develop collaborative and cooperative skills.
+- understand their rights and responsibilities in order to participate fully in society - begin to understand the role of social, political, economic, and legal institutions as they relate to individual and collective wellbeing - begin to understand and appreciate the unique nature of Canada - begin to understand and honour the traditions, concepts, and symbols that are the expression of Canadian identities - thrive in their evolving cultural and Canadian identities with a sense of belonging to their communities, Canada, and the world - appreciate and respect diverse Canadian cultural perspectives, including Aboriginal and Francophone, and understand how these perspectives have shaped Canada - value the diversity, respect the dignity, and support the equality of all human beings - · begin to develop a sense of social compassion, fairness, and justice - recognize, speak out, and take action against injustice as it occurs in their schools and communities - begin to consider and understand historic and contemporary issues, including controversial issues, from diverse perspectives - begin to understand geographic concepts and skills, and that humans exist in a dynamic relationship with the natural environment - begin to develop a consciousness and sense of stewardship for the land, as well as an understanding of the principles of sustainability - engage in problem solving and conflict resolution with an awareness of the ethical consequences of decision making - engage in active inquiry and critical and creative thinking - begin to conduct research ethically using diverse methods and sources, and organize, interpret, and present their findings - begin to use and manage information and communication technologies - develop effective communication skills - · develop collaborative and cooperative skills.

-(WNCP, 2002, K-9 framework of social studies outcomes, p.
+(Adapted from WNCP, 2002, p.
 7)